 Once you discovered garlic scape pesto, you will be hooked.
-It is one of the few things the entire family loves and they'll prefer it over just plain basil pesto.
-It tastes better and doesn't brown like basil does.
+It is one of the few things the entire family loves, and they'll prefer it over just plain basil pesto.
+It tastes better and doesn't brown as basil does.
 Freeze a ton of it or put it in small glass canning jars.
 That way if you forget to take it out in the morning, you can thaw it quickly by putting it either next to the large pot of water heating for pasta, or right on the flat lid.

 Garlic scapes are a long curly stem that grows from hard necked garlic.
 You usually cut these off in the spring, after they've curled so the energy of the plant can go to producing larger heads of garlic.

 The ingredients listed are approximate and should be modified to taste.